CNES/cars/docs/source/howto.rst

     docker run  --entrypoint=/bin/bash  cnes/cars otbcli_BandMath -help

-If you want to execute a program via docker, you can use those command lines (example for extract-roi):
+you can either enter docker's interactive mode or execute the program from outside of the docker, as explained right below (example for extract-roi):

 Interactive mode:
 -----------------